TGGamer1/Dots/README.md

 </div>

 Run `bootstrap.sh` with `--auto` to automatically install packages and link configs.
-Or use `--skip-update` to automatically install packages and link configs without updating the package repo(s) and your entire system
+Or use `--skip-update` with `--auto` to automatically install packages and link configs without updating the package repo(s) and your entire system

 Open a new terminal for changes to take effect.